GetGo: Sale to Alimentation Couche-Tard

 In August 2024, Giant Eagle entered an agreement with Alimentation Couche-Tard, the parent company of Circle K, to purchase GetGo for an undisclosed sum.
 Giant Eagle's myPerks rewards program will continue to be offered by GetGo after the sale.
 The Federal Trade Commission signed off on the deal on June 26, 2025, with Georgia-based Majors Management (doing business as Hop In convenience stores) purchasing 34 Circle K and one GetGo location to satisfy antitrust concerns.
 Majors Management plans to rebrand the locations under the MAPCO brand.
 Most of the divested stores were in the Indianapolis and Akron markets, with singular location divestures in Columbus (in Carroll, Ohio near Lancaster) and Pittsburgh (in Washington, Pennsylvania), with the divested stores also forced to stop carrying the Lawson's chip dip since its a private label brand of Circle K.

-GetGo will remain headquartered at Giant Eagle's headquarters in Cranberry Township as opposed to Circle K's headquarters in Tempe, Arizona or its Great Lakes offices at the former headquarters of Lawson's/Dairy Mart in Akron, Ohio (most existing Circle K's in Ohio and Western Pennsylvania are descended from Lawson's), but will lease separate space from Giant Eagle.
+GetGo will remain headquartered at Giant Eagle's headquarters in Cranberry Township as opposed to Circle K's headquarters in Tempe, Arizona or its Great Lakes offices at the former headquarters of Holland Oil in Akron, Ohio but will lease separate space from Giant Eagle.
 GetGo will be considered a separate business unit from Circle K as opposed to being merged into its Great Lakes division.
 The GetGo brand name is also expected to continue at least in the short-term despite Couche-Tard's ongoing efforts to rebrand its Minnesota-based Holiday Stationstores as Circle K. The deal closed June 29, 2025.

 Despite being a separate entity within Couche-Tard from Circle K, within hours of the deal being finalized GetGo's careers website was redirected to Circle K's careers website, with GetGo having the byline "GetGo is part of the Circle K family of stores!".
 Following the finalization of the deal, GetGo joined Circle K's Great Lakes division in carrying Lawson's chip dip.